seldon/scrapy/docs/topics/contracts.rst

    to minor functionality/API updates.
 Check the :ref:`release notes <news>` to be notified of updates.

-Testing spiders can get particularly annoying and while nothing prevents you from writing unit tests the task gets cumbersome quickly.
+Testing spiders can get particularly annoying: while nothing prevents you from writing unit tests, the task gets quickly cumbersome.
 Scrapy offers an integrated way of testing your spiders by the means of contracts.

-This allows you to test each callback of your spider by hardcoding a sample url and check various constraints for how the callback processes the response.
+This allows you to test each callback of your spider by hardcoding a sample URL and check various constraints for how the callback processes the response.
 Each contract is prefixed with an ``@`` and included in the docstring.
 See the following example::